elastic/apm/specs/agents/metrics.md

 Agents should record "breakdown metrics", which is a summarization of how much time is spent per span type/subtype in each transaction group.
 This is described in detail in the [Breakdown Graphs](https://docs.google.com/document/d/1-_LuC9zhmva0VvLgtI0KcHuLzNztPHbcM0ZdlcPUl64#heading=h.ondan294nbpt) document, so we do not repeat it here.

+### Agent Health and Overhead Metrics

+Agents SHOULD record metrics which give insight into the agent's health state.
+This is explained in detail in [this spec](metrics-health.md).

+### OpenTelemetry Metrics

+OpenTelemetry provides an API for collecting user defined metrics.
+Agents SHOULD allow custom metric collection via this API, this is described in detail in [this spec](metrics-otel.md).

 ## Shutdown behavior

 Agents should make an effort to flush any metrics before shutting down.